 Streaming/Live Options – Bet365

-With more than 70,000 live streaming events on offer to customers, Bet365 is a market leader when it comes to live action.
+With a wide range of live streaming events on offer to customers, Bet365 is a market leader when it comes to live action.
 As already mentioned, the fact that the live streaming service in its entirety can be accessed via mobile is also nothing short of fantastic.
-All live streaming action is provided 100% free of charge for all customers and it’s safe to say that the quality and quantity of what’s on offer are both largely unrivalled.
+Live streaming action is provided to all customers, as long as they have an active balance in their account or have placed a wager in the preceding 24 hours.
+Geographical restrictions may also apply depending on the event you are trying to view.
+However, it’s safe to say that the quality and quantity of what’s on offer are both largely unrivalled.

-Claiming a whopping 100,000+ live streaming events, Betfair stands head and shoulders above most in this department.
+Betfair stands head and shoulders above most in the live streaming department.
 The service is available free of charge to anyone with a funded account, though certain events mean placing a wager before being able to access the live stream.
 It’s just a bit of a shame the same depth and quality of live streaming isn’t extended to the mobile Betfair experience.

 As for Betfred, it’s a similar tale of tens of thousands of thousands of events available for live streaming – all free of charge to customers with credited accounts, aside from key horse races that ask wagers of at least £1.
 It’s a highly international affair with the range and extent of sports covered, thought the primary focus is UK and European football.